richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/CODE_OF_CONDUCT.md

   - Schoolwork Engine bypass
 - modifying SECURITY FAMILY logic to weaken protections
 - disabling or interfering with the Self‑Repair Layer
-- abusing or misusing the **UI Automation Engine 4.5.0** to perform unsafe actions
+- abusing or misusing the **UI Automation Engine 5.0** to perform unsafe actions
 - attempting to circumvent deterministic UI automation safeguards
-- weakening System Agent 4.5 validation rules
+- weakening **System Agent 5.0** validation rules
+- attempting to bypass ENVOY 5.0 sanitization

 Such behavior harms the community and will not be tolerated.